Department of Tumbes

-Tumbes ([ˈtumbes]) is a coastal department and region in northwestern Peru bordering Ecuador.
-Due to the region's location near the Equator it has a warm climate, with beaches that are considered among the finest in Peru.
+Tumbes ([ˈtumbes]) is a department of Peru.
+It is located in the country's northwestern coast, bordering Ecuador.
+Due to its location near the Equator, it has a warm climate, with beaches that are considered among the finest in Peru.
 Despite its small area, the region contains a wide variety of ecosystems.
 It is the smallest department in Peru and its third least populous department after Moquegua and Madre de Dios, but it is also its third most densely populated department, after La Libertad and Lambayeque.
+It is administered by a regional government.
+Its capital is the city of Tumbes.

+Etymology

 The name "Tumbes" originates from either Tumpis, a group of native peoples from the area, the word tumbos, a species of Passiflora that used to abound in the area, or the name of the Tumba cacique, whose son founded and populated the area.

 Geography

 The Tumbes Region is bordered by the Ecuadorian provinces of El Oro and Loja on the east; Peru's Piura Region on the south; and by the Pacific Ocean on the north and west.